20 Ancient Greek Flower Myths

 The Greek myth about the narcissus flower is a cautionary tale about the imperfections of humans.

-Narcissus had the looks to make any Greek god jealous, and, in his neighborhood, was considered quite the catch, all the village girls dreamed of being the one to take his fancy.
+Narcissus had the looks to make any Greek god jealous and in his neighborhood was considered quite the catch.

-Narcissus, though, had no time for girls; he was too taken up with himself and scorned the advances of all, including the poor nymph, Echo (who could talk the hind legs off a donkey), who was head over heels in love with him.
+Narcissus though had no time for girls, he was too taken up with himself and scorned the advances of all, including the poor nymph, Echo (who could talk the hind legs off a donkey), who was head over heels in love with him.

-Echo tried her best to gain the attention of Narcissus, to no avail, at her wits end, seeing him alone in the woods one day, Echo drew up her courage and threw her arms around him.
+At her wits end, seeing him alone in the woods one day, Echo drew up her courage and threw her arms around him.

-Narcissus, taken by surprise, exclaimed ‘Hands off!
-I would rather die than you should have me!’
+Narcissus, taken by surprise, exclaimed “Hands off I would rather die than you should have me“!

-Mortified with shame, Echo ran to hide in the woods and from that time on, lived in a cave, her body wasting away from sadness; her bones changed into rocks, there was nothing left but her voice, with which she repeated anything she heard called out by passersby, she had become her namesake, Echo.
+Her body wasted away from sadness, her bones changed into rocks and there was nothing left but her voice, with which she repeated anything she heard called out by passersby.

-When, Nemesis, the goddess of revenge heard of Narcissus’s abominable behaviour towards Echo, she wanted retribution, she enticed Narcissus to a pond, where he saw his own reflection and instantly fell madly in love with it.
+She enticed Narcissus to a pond where he saw his own reflection and instantly fell madly in love with it.

-Totally absorbed in his reflection in the water, Narcissus lost his footing and tumbled into the pond, where he drowned.
+Totally absorbed in his reflection in the water Narcissus lost his footing and tumbled into the pond where he drowned.

-In the spot where Narcissus had sat gazing at himself in the water, there appeared a flower, the narcissus, a flower symbolizing selfishness and cold-heartedness.
+In the spot where Narcissus had sat gazing at himself in the water there appeared a flower, the narcissus, a flower symbolizing selfishness and cold-heartedness.

 Today psychologists use the term narcissist to describe someone who thinks only of themselves.